wptrainingteam/wp-cli/README.md

 wp db export db_exported.txt // it will export the full db to a file named db_exported.txt
 ```

-* Import DataBase from a existing file
+* Import Database from a existing file
 ```
 wp db import db_exported.txt //it will import the db from already exported file.
 ```